tony-albanese/ci-project-1/project_readme.md

 A User is a student or a teacher in the IB Diploma Programme Computer Science course.
 As a user, I want to:
 * Understand the purpose of the site from the landing page.
+* Have a well-organized summary of all the Computer Science exams
+* Have an overview of how the Paper 3 Questions are structured
+* Have some example questions to reinforce content
 * Easily navigate throughout the site
 * Access the material on a mobile screen, a tablet screen, or a larger screen.
 * Have an organized overview of resources whose structure is easily perceived